 He also published in Gomme, and worked as a press illustrator for Le Nouvel Observateur, Okapi, Le Point, L'Echo des Savanes, Je Bouquine and France Soir.
 Rossi teamed up with Serge Le Tendre in 1985 to create 'Julius Antoine' in L'Écho des Savanes and 'Edmond et Crustave' for the publisher Futuropolis.
 He got the opportunity to work with Jean Giraud when he was asked to draw new stories with 'Jim Cutlass' in the 1990s.

 He teamed up with Makyo for the fantasy saga 'Le Cycle des deux horizons' for Delcourt between 1990 and 1993.
 He also worked on new projects with Le Tendre, such as 'La Gloire d'Hera' in À Suivre and the historical story 'Tirésias' for Casterman in 2001.
-He also drew the more adult comic 'Caïman' with scripts by Enrique Abuli for Albin Michel.
-Between 2003 and 2011, he began the series 'W.E.S.T.' with scriptwriters Xavier Dorison and Fabien Nury at Dargaud.
-His next project was 'Paulette Comète', a tribute to Will Eisner's 'The Spirit', written by Mathieu Sapin for Dargaud since 2010.
+He drew the more adult comic 'Caïman' with scripts by Enrique Abuli for Albin Michel.
+Between 2003 and 2011, he made the series 'W.E.S.T.' with scriptwriters Xavier Dorison and Fabien Nury at Dargaud.
+His next project was 'Paulette Comète', a tribute to Will Eisner's 'The Spirit', written by Mathieu Sapin and published by Dargaud since 2010.
 In 2013 he added another western to his oeuvre, the oneshot 'Deadline', that was made in cooperation with Laurent-Frédéric Bollée .

 Although Christian Rossi was strongly inspired by Giraud and Jijé early in his career, he has eventually developed a personal style.
 He is specialized in drawing westerns and historical comics, that are often filled with occult elements.